SebBehrendt/aas_pydantic/README.md

 ```

 This example shows, how simple integration between Submodel templates and JSON Schema can be achieved.
 The geneated JSON Schema could, e.g. be used in code [generation tools for pydantic models](https://github.com/koxudaxi/datamodel-code-generator) to have defined pydantic types for the submodel templates.
+For more integration, check out [aas-middleware](https://github.com/sdm4fzi/aas_middleware), a python package for industrial data  and software integration based on AAS.

 ## Conversion Capabilities